 The Chronicle study focused only on schools classified as research, Master’s or baccalaureate colleges (arts and sciences) by the Carnegie Foundation for Advancement of Teaching in 2005.
 These graduation rates were calculated as “the percentage of all first-time, full-time students entering in the fall seeking bachelor’s degrees who completed bachelor's degrees within six years.”

-our efforts are paying real dividends in the lives of our students,”
+to see that our efforts are paying real dividends in the lives of our students,” Erickson

 Colleges typically describe their graduation rates using a similar but slightly different set of data, which includes students who completed any degree program, such as associate degrees.
 The Education Department recommends examining only students seeking bachelor’s degrees when comparing four-year institutions because it facilitates consistent comparisons and because producing bachelor’s recipients is a core mission of those institutions.